tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 2. **Preference fine tuning**: Fine tune the model so that it aligns with human preferences.
 This can use **Reinforcement Learning** (RL), like RLHF, but not all preference tuning has to be RL.
 There are also methods like DPO.

-## Sampling
+### Sampling

-Sampling is the process of picking the next output token.
-A model generates a logits vector.
+Sampling is the final step where we pick the next output token from a probability distribution.
+The full decoding pipeline is usually:

+1. The model generates a **logits vector**.
 The size of this vector is equal to the vocabulary size.

-Next we send these logits to a softmax function to convert them into probabilities.
-Then we choose one token from this probability distribution.
+2. Some decoding rules transform logits before softmax.
+For example, temperature rescales logits, and grammar constraints can mask illegal tokens by setting their logits to negative infinity.

+3. Softmax converts logits into probabilities.

+4. Some decoding rules filter the probability distribution.
+For example, top-k keeps the k most likely tokens, while top-p keeps the smallest set of tokens whose cumulative probability reaches p.
+Implementations often apply this by masking logits and then re-running softmax to re-normalize.

+5. Sampling chooses one token from the final probability distribution.
+If we always choose the highest-probability token, that is greedy decoding rather than random sampling.

-### Temperature
+#### Temperature

-Sampling technique where you divide each value in logits vector with temperature before softmax.
+Decoding parameter where you divide each value in logits vector with temperature before softmax.
 So if temperature is high, the probability distribution becomes flatter.
 The most likely token is still likely, but less dominant.
 So the model with high temperature is less deterministic and more creative.

 With low temperature, the probability distribution becomes sharper.
 The most likely token becomes even more likely, so the model is more deterministic.
 In practice, temperature of zero usually means greedy decoding: always pick the token with the highest probability.

-### Greedy Sampling
+#### Greedy Sampling

 Choose the token with highest probability.
 Works great for tasks where you want a stable answer, like classification or extraction.
 It can be too boring or brittle for open ended generation.

-### LogProbabilities
+#### LogProbabilities

 Anywhere you apply log, think of squeezing it.
 Usually with probabilities with long end tail, log of those values is easier to comprehend and compute with.
 In language models, log probabilities are usually natural logs of softmax probabilities.
 They are useful because multiplying many small probabilities can underflow, but adding log probabilities is stable.